bitfaster/BitFaster.Caching/README.md

 In this test the same items are fetched repeatedly, no items are evicted.
 Representative of high hit rate scenario, when there are a low number of hot items.

 - ConcurrentLru family does not move items in the queues, it is just marking as accessed for pure cache hits.
-- ClassicLru must maintain item order, and is internally splicing the fetched item to the head of the linked list.
+- Classic Lru must maintain item order, and is internally splicing the fetched item to the head of the linked list.
 - MemoryCache and ConcurrentDictionary represent a pure lookup.
 This is the best case scenario for MemoryCache, since the lookup key is a string (if the key were a Guid, using MemoryCache adds string conversion overhead).

 FastConcurrentLru does not allocate and is approximately 10x faster than MemoryCache.